nigelredding/act65.github.io/_posts/2016-6-4-ComplexUniverse.md

 Given this shorter description, have we then created a universe within a universe?
 Is our universe reducible?
 Could it be represented with less?

 These questions remind me of the structure, and limits, of a turing machine.
 Can you get a turing machine to simulate itself?
-And when applied to our setting, is our universe is a computation?
-To see whether it can be represented in a shorter description?
+And when applied to our setting, is our universe a computation; to see whether it can be represented in a shorter description?
 Does this make the end/future of our universe undecidable, like the halting problem?
 It seems like the notion of a perfectly predictive theory of everything is a contradiction/paradox.

 One last question: Is the description of something the same as the thing itself?